ManticoreProject/manticore/README.md

-- Figure 5 corresponds with the plot `normal/cross_tail_times.pdf` and supports the discussion on lines 821--859.
+- Figure 5 corresponds with the plot `normal/cross_tail_times.pdf` and supports the discussion regarding looping benchmarks.

 - Figure 6 corresponds with the plot `normal/cross_real_times.pdf`
-and supports the discussion on lines 872--914.
-Part of that discussion references data cache miss-rates for the "real" programs in `normal/real_perf_L1-dcache-load-misses.pdf`.
+and supports the discussion regarding mixed benchmarks.

-##### Section 5.1.2 -- Escape Continuation Performance
+##### Section 5.1.3 -- Continuation Benchmarks

-Figure 7 corresponds with the plot `normal/crossCont_cont_times.pdf` and supports the discussion on lines 917--927.
+Figure 7 corresponds with the plot `normal/crossCont_cont_times.pdf`.

-Note that the artifact contains a small optimization to the implementation of contig stacks since the paper submission, which may yield better contig performance on `cml-pingpong` and `cml-spawn` (and thus lower speed-ups relative to it).

-##### Section 5.1.3 -- Design Trade-offs
+##### Section 5.2 -- Design Trade-offs

-###### Foreign Function Calls
+###### Section 5.2.1 Foreign Function Calls

 The data for Foreign Function Calls are plotted in a number of files, with one file per stack strategy.
-The claims made on lines 1026--1029 are about the min-max ranges for both `ffi-fib` (2.44× -- 2.94×) and `ffi-trigfib` (1.03× -- 1.05×) and are shown in these plots:
+The claims made about the min-max ranges for both `ffi-fib` and `ffi-trigfib` are shown in these plots:

 ```
 normal/ffi_contig_ffi_times.pdf